 Well, the kid would get over it.
 He looked up at the sky, realizing it was almost time to move.
 He started waking the team.

 Face moved quickly and quietly toward the stream.
 It was down in a gully, surrounded by steep banks.
 Once in the gully, he ran carefully along the water's edge, slipping a bit in the soft ground.
 He slowed when he figured he was parallel with the poacher's camp, listening for any movement toward the stream, looking for a place to position himself for the assault.
 Or rather, the non-assault on his part.
 He frowned, thinking of that pathetic explanation Hannibal had given him last night.
-When the colonel had lost confidence in him, he didn't know, but he'd damn well show Hannibal he could do the job as well as the rest of them.
+When the colonel had lost confidence in him, he didn't know, but he'd damn well show him he could do his job as well as the rest of them.

 There, just up ahead.
 A cleft in the bank, providing a perfect three-sided foxhole.
 He could slide up into that and have perfect cover for firing on the camp.
 He looked at the surrounding bank critically.
 Maybe an eight-foot climb, but it looked fairly solid.
 He took one last look up and down the gully.